-Labour selects Auckland Central candidate
+Labour selects lawyer Helen White as Auckland Central candidate

 Green Party list MP Chloe Swarbrick is also standing in the seat.

-"It's an honour to be selected again to contest Auckland Central for Labour," White said in a statement tonight.
+"It's an honour to be selected again to contest Auckland Central for Labour," White said tonight.

 "As a local, I know that the people of Auckland Central are benefiting from the progress the Labour-led Government is making, and I'm running to be an MP to continue that progress.

 "Under Jacinda Ardern's leadership, New Zealand is heading in the right direction.
 Our economy is growing strongly, and we're investing in great public services.
-We're making good progress tackling problems that have been neglected for too long."
+We're making good progress tackling problems that have been neglected for too long.

 "I'm running to continue that progress and deliver for local people."